 - Irritability or confusion

-If you experience these symptoms, it’s important to act quickly.
+If you experience these signs, it’s important to act quickly.
 In a moment, we’ll show you the best ways to ease dehydration.
 However, it’s also important to let your obstetrician or health care provider know if you think you’re dehydrated when you’re pregnant.
-A qualified professional can help you monitor symptoms and keep an eye on the situation as your baby grows.
+A qualified professional can help you monitor the signs and keep an eye on the situation as your baby grows.

 The Main Causes of Dehydration During Pregnancy